 How to nail your customer service role

 If you’ve ever had an unpleasant customer service experience, chances are you haven’t forgotten it.
-One bad experience can taint a customer’s view of a brand and the people it employs and thus create a ripple effect.
+One bad experience can taint a customer’s view of a restaurant and the people it employs and thus create a ripple effect.
 Customer service is a solid building block for an exceptional business, so it is important to get it right.

 So, what exactly is good customer service?